Waaal/BobaOS/doc/userland/process_kernel_talk.md

 ```
 ## Accessing a Task variables
 We want to access a tasks variable that the process provided.
 For example the task provided a argument which is a pointer to a string that we should print.
-Sound easy we copy the prointers value and work with it.
+Sound easy we copy the pointers value and work with it.
 Sadly it is not that easy.
 Because each process is mapped to virtual address 0x400000.
 So the pointer the process gives us is a virtual address of this processes virtual memory space.
 For example the pointer points to address 0x400100.
 But the kernel is mapped 1:1 and works with physical addresses.
 So virtual address 0x400100 is not physical address 0x400100.

 So we first need to translate the virtual address 0x400100 of the process virtual memory to a physical address so that the kernel can access it.
 There are of course multiple ways to do this.
 One way is to allocate some temporary memory in the kernel space and then map thet memory 1:1 in the process space (If we allocate physical memory 0x500000 we map it to virtual address 0x500000).
 Then switch paging to the process page table and copy the value of pointer 0x400100 to the newly mapped temporary memory.